diversario/node-ssdp/README.md

     var Client = require('node-ssdp').Client
       , client = new Client();

-    client.on('response', function inResponse(msg, rinfo) {
+    client.on('response', function (headers, statusCode, rinfo) {
       console.log('Got a response to an m-search.');
     });

+    // search for a service type
     client.search('urn:schemas-upnp-org:service:ContentDirectory:1');

-    // Or maybe if you want to scour for everything
+    // Or get a list of all services on the network

     client.search('ssdp:all');

-    // This should get you at least started.
 ```

 ## Usage - Server